 Increased task efficiency

-There is a significant number of day-to-day tasks that AI can support to improve performance for anyone in content, communications, customer experience, digital, social, and marketing operations.
+There are a significant number of day-to-day tasks that AI can support to improve performance for anyone in content, communications, customer experience, digital, social, and marketing operations.
 AI can automate tactical processes, organize data, and answer FAQs.

 Improved personalization